Tietoevry-Create/h5p-bildetema/README.md

 1. `npm start`
 2. `npm run docker:run-wordpress` (without logs: `docker:run-wordpress-no-logs`)
 3. When changes have been made make sure that the modules has been built (`npm start`) When the build is complete run: `npm run pack-and-update-wordpress`
+4. To speed things up `dist dirs` have been mounted in the container such that changes should automatically be applied.
+(This might not always work, in that case run `npm run pack-and-update-wordpress`)

 ### Storybook